moreen19/SQL_exploratory-_and_Advanced_Analytics_Project/README.md

 ### Sample of SQL analytics on Customer Behaviour

-Below are samples of SQL analytics code used to generate reports and data.
+SQL analytics code was used to generate reports and data.
 The SQL code makes use of:

 - DDLS for data manipulation e.g CREATE, ALTER, DROP
 - DML e.g INSERT, UPDATE, DELETE
 - OPERATORS  e.g for comparison, membership, logical operators, search and range operators